qzdl/pg-deploy/README.md

 ### Preparation

--   Install the extension
 -   Prepare reference database.
 This database will be used to calculate the differences between the states        (commits) but shall not have any user schema defined.
 (Must be blank.)
+-   Install the extension
--   Set the proper permissions, so that the user who connects to the database in the context of this Extension can create schema.
+-   Set the proper permissions, so that the user who connects to the database in the context of this extension can create schema.
 -   Create the extension for the database.

 ### First commit

--   Create a git repository for your object declarations (tables, procedures, ect.)
-    , that you want to keep in the version controll system.
+-   Create a git repository for your object declarations (tables, procedures, ect.), that you want to keep in the version controll system.
--   pg_dump the schema so that you can restore it.
+-   Write the schema declaration or in case of a live system pg_dump the schema sql in to the repository so that you can restore it.
--   Use this dump as the base of your initial commit, adjust it according to your needs and commit it.
+-   Modify the sql declaration according to your need and make the first commit.

 ### Further changes and rollbacks
 -   Make your changes.
-Any change in the object definitions are simply modifications of the definition as if the object would be newly created.
-Any object deletion is a deletion in the file.
+Any change in the object definitions are simply modifications of the definition.
+Any object deletion is a deletion in the schema file.
 -   To prepare the reference database so, that your target state goes into one schema and the current goes into an other.
 -   Call the extension's main function.
 If the reconciliation is successful, the return value is an SQL file that can be used to create the state transition.
 -   Test the code: as the source and target schema must exist on the reference database that is used by the extension, modify the code so, that you can apply it to the source schema in the reference database.
 Call the reconcile function to calculate the differences again.
 The result should be text without any SQL executable code in it.
 -   Add your custom changes - eg. vacuum, index rebuild, statistics, etc. Deploy the code in your system.

-Note: For an example check the DEV/reconcile.sh script.
+Note: For an example check the integration_tests/transform.sh script.

 ## <a name="#limitations"></a> Limitations
 - Base types are not supported

 ## <a name="#forDevs"></a> For Developers